JankariTech/blog/src/assets/BDDWithFlutter/BDDWithFlutter.md

 ## The feature files

-For the start you should have installed the flutter-tools stack and create a flutter test-drive app as explained in the [get-started document](https://flutter.dev/docs/get-started/test-drive?tab=androidstudio)
+For the start, you should have installed the flutter-tools stack and create a flutter test-drive app as explained in the [get-started document](https://flutter.dev/docs/get-started/test-drive?tab=androidstudio)

 Inside the app folder create a folder called `test_driver` and inside another one called `features`.
 In `features` we will place all the Gherkin descriptions of the expected app behavior.
 So create here a file called: `increment_counter.feature`